The Repository pattern in Go: a painless way to simplify your service logic

 }

 Can you guess what database we use?
-No, and that is the point!
+No, and that’s the point!

-As I mentioned, we can avoid vendor lock-in and be able to easily swap the database.
+As I mentioned, we can avoid vendor lock-in and easily swap the database.
 If you can swap the database, it’s a sign that you implemented the repository pattern correctly.
-In practice, the situation when you change the database is rare. 😉 In case when you are using a solution that is not self-hosted (like Firestore), it’s more important to mitigate the risk and avoid vendor lock-in.
+In practice, changing the database is rare. 😉 When you’re using a solution that is not self-hosted (like Firestore), it’s more important to mitigate the risk and avoid vendor lock-in.

-The helpful side effect of that is that we can defer the decision of which database implementation we would like to use.
+A helpful side effect is that we can defer the decision of which database implementation to use.
 I call this approach Domain First.
 I described it in depth in the previous article.
-Deferring the decision about the database for later can save some time at the beginning of the project.
-With more informations and context, we can also make a better decision.
+Deferring the decision about the database for later can save time at the beginning of the project.
+With more information and context, we can also make a better decision.

-When we use the Domain-First approach, the first and simplest repository implementation may be in-memory implementation.
+When we use the Domain-First approach, the first and simplest repository implementation may be an in-memory implementation.

 Example In-memory implementation